Assessment

 What are TCSD Benchmarks?

-TCSD benchmarks are brief assessments, closely aligned to the format and rigor of summative assessments, administered throughout the school year in English Language Arts (ELA) and Mathematics, grades 4-10.
-Each benchmark assessment contains no more than 20 questions.
+TCSD benchmarks are assessments, closely aligned to the format and rigor of summative assessments, administered throughout the school year in English Language Arts (ELA) and Mathematics, grades 4-10.

 -